methinks82/boomLogger/Readme.md

 # **Boom Logger**
+> [!IMPORTANT]
 > Boom requires C++ 17 or higher to compile.
-This should be available in most modern environments, please check your IDE's documentation on how to enable it
+This should be available in most modern environments.
+Please check your IDE's documentation on how to enable it

 Boom is a logging library that is easy to use and light-weight while still being customizable.